Australian emperor: Behaviour

 The Australian emperor is notable as the dragonfly in which motion camouflage was studied by Mizutani et al.: males of Anax papuensis are fiercely territorial, and approach and attack rivals, the males choose a flight path that keeps their image as seen by the target still with respect to a landmark point.
 The attacking dragonfly thus looms larger in the target's eyes, but otherwise does not seem to move until it is very close.

 The males are very protective of their females.
 In case of intrusion of another individual, he will drive it away by engaging in a series of noisy air battles.
 Females lay their eggs under water.

+Etymology

+The genus name Anax is derived from the Greek ἄναξ (anax, "king" or "sovereign"), likely referring to the dominant behaviour of Anax imperator.

+The species name papuensis is derived from Papua and the Latin suffix -ensis ("originating from" or "inhabiting"), although the name may be misleading, as the species had not been recorded from Papua New Guinea at the time it was described.